Attention span: Measurement

 Many different tests on attention span have been used in different populations and in different times.
 Some tests measure short-term, focused attention abilities (which is typically below normal in people with ADHD), and others provide information about how easily distracted the test-taker is (typically a significant problem in people with ADHD).
-Tests like the DeGangi's Test of Attention in Infants (TAI) and Wechsler Intelligence Scale for Children-IV (WISC-IV) are commonly used to test for attention-related issues in young children when interviews and observations are inadequate.
+Tests like the DeGangi's Test of Attention in Infants (TAI) and Wechsler Intelligence Scale for Children-IV (WISC-IV) are commonly used to assess attention-related issues in young children when interviews and observations are inadequate.
 Older tests, like the Continuous Performance Test and the Porteus Maze Test, have been rejected by some experts.
 These tests are typically criticized as not actually measuring attention, being inappropriate for some populations, or not providing clinically useful information.

 Variability in test scores can be produced by small changes in the testing environment.
 For example, test-takers will usually remain on task for longer periods of time if the examiner is visibly present in the room than if the examiner is absent.